 Sendzimir process (named after Tadeusz Sendzimir) is used to galvanize a steel strip by using a small amount of aluminum in the zinc bath and producing a coating with essentially no iron-zinc alloy.
 (Wikipedia)

-Vehicle that can not count on its own propulsion, towed by another vehicle equipped with an engine.
-In mobile substations, it houses electrical components such as transformers or electrical shelter.
+A vehicle that can not count on its own propulsion, towed by another vehicle equipped with an engine.
+In mobile substations, it houses electrical components such as transformers or electrical shelters.

 Smart grid is a strongly meshed electrical system in which intelligent systems for energy management and control are integrated.
 In smart grids, measuring instruments are replaced by intelligent sensors and distributed generation increases its presence and importance.
 The distribution nodes in the smart grids are managed and monitored in order to predict energy needs and coordinate the storage systems and centralized generation.